AI in Pedagogy

 Framework linking AI literacy to AI readiness through UNESCO Understand, Apply, Create progression

-In my framework, literacy is the baseline; readiness is what students can actually do under uncertainty, accountability, and transfer.
+Literacy is the baseline.
+Readiness is what students can actually do with AI under conditions of uncertainty, accountability, and transfer.

 AI Literacy (know)

-• Understand how AI systems are trained and where they fail.
+• Understand how AI systems generate outputs and where they routinely fail.

-• Recognize ethical risks: bias, privacy, and misuse.
+• Recognize risks around bias, privacy, citation, and inappropriate use.

 AI Readiness (do)

-Bridge: I treat literacy as foundational knowledge and readiness as operational competence students can demonstrate with transparent evidence.
+Bridge: I treat literacy as foundational knowledge and readiness as demonstrated methodological competence.

 UNESCO Progression: Understand → Apply → Create

-• Apply: Students use tools in domain tasks with attribution, validation, and accountability.
+• Apply: Students use AI in bounded social science tasks with attribution, validation, and clear accountability.

-• Create: Students build or adapt AI-enabled systems, then improve through feedback loops.
+• Create: Students build or adapt AI-assisted workflows, then improve them through reflection, feedback, and revision.

-I scaffold this progression across the term so students revisit the same concepts with deeper technical demands and increasing ownership of method quality.
+I scaffold this progression across the term so students revisit the same concepts with deeper technical demands and stronger expectations around explanation, documentation, and transfer across contexts.

 Risk-control loop showing cognitive offloading risk mitigated through PRIME checks and feedback

-Teaching principle: productive friction is a feature, not a bug.
+Teaching principle: productive friction is a design choice, not a bug.

 Practical Classroom Policy